holvold/ptbenjamin.se/README.md

 V1.0.1 - 10 Feb 2017 switched to MIT license.
 V0.4.1 - 11 July
-V0.5.0 - 13 Jul New navigation bar, now works for mobile devices aswell
+V0.5.0 - 13 Jul New navigation bar, now works for mobile devices aswell V0.6.0 - 13 Jul New images and removed bug where layers where weird.

 ### License